-GiVE 365 chooses an annual theme to guide its grant making for that year.
-Members select the grantees after researching the applicant organizations and hearing three-minute presentations at a finalist event.
+In just seven years, GiVE 365 has awarded $438,190 to 54 nonprofits.
+Each year, GiVE 365 chooses a new theme to guide its grant making.
+Members select the grantees after researching the applicant organizations and hearing three-minute presentations at The Finals event.
 Annual themes have been:

 - 2017: "Foundations for the Future: programs that will help youth meet their potential."

 - 2016: "Memphis 2020: programs that will have a tangible impact on Memphis in the next five years."

 - 2015: "And now for something completely different" - small grants to support new projects or programs that add value to the community and have a likelihood of success.